senthilsns/CareerNameReader/README.md

 Language : Swift 5.2

-Carrier Name Detect In SIM
+1.Carrier Name Detect In SIM

+2.Internet available or not in SIM